-In the afternoon we got my uniform, bed linen, and even meet the HR, who took over from Laura in showing me around.
+In the afternoon we got my uniform, bed linen, and even meet the HR, who took over from my buddy in showing me around.
 Since I was doing an internship on board, I was a little bit of a special case.
 I only worked 40 hours a week, which was about 6 hours per day, and would transfer departments during my contract to receive the best possible insight.
-Therefore the HR was by boss beside the head of the department I was in.
+Therefore the HR was by boss besides the head of the department I was in.

 So after the tour, I was taken to meet the team in the excursion office and then told my schedule for the next day.
 Most people would start work the same day they arrive, but because my embarkation process took so long, they let me skip that day and rest.
 When I got back to my cabin I also meet my roommate.
 Most people, expect heads of departments and officers, share a cabin with at least one person (on my ship nobody shared with more than one person regardless of their position).
 The room was super tiny for two people, but since most of our time was spent working it doesn’t really matter.